 Physical properties of cassava starches

-The behavior of starch in water include solubilization, swelling, gelatinization, and pasting.
+The behavioural properties of starch in water include solubilization, swelling, gelatinization, and pasting.
 The paste clarity is characterized by light transmittance, while the cold storage behavior is characterized by freeze-thaw properties.

 Swelling and solubility.
-Heating starch molecules are excess water results in disruption of crystalline structure and exposure of hydroxyl groups which form hydrogen bond with water molecules causing granule swelling and solubility.
-The past works reported swelling and solubility properties of starches in the temperatures ranges of 50–95 oC (Table 4).
-The highest and lowest swelling power are exhibited in cassava and wheat, respectively.
-The differences in swelling were ascribed to variations in phosphorus content (Singh et al., 2003).
-The non-starch compounds (lipids and proteins) have negative effect on swelling power.
-The protein compounds are known to restrict swelling of starch granules (Uthumporn et al., 2017) because of increased hydrophobicity leading to reduced uptake of water of decreased starches granule swelling (Muoki et al., 2015).
-Since cassava starch granule contain less lipids and protein than corn, wheat and potato starches, could explain the variations in swelling power and solubility values among the starches (Singh et al., 2003).
+Heating starch molecules in excess water results in disruption of crystalline structure and exposure of hydroxyl group.
+The formation of hydrogen bond by hydroxyl group and water molecules results in the swelling and solubility of starch granule.
+The past works reported swelling and solubility properties of starches from different sources in the temperature range of 50–95 oC (Table 4).
+Cassava and wheat starches reportedly had the highest and lowest swelling power, respectively.
+Several factors were mentioned to be responsible for the variations in the swelling power of starches from different sources.
+Presence of non-starch components in the starch matrices was one of the most prominent factors reported.
+Variations in phosphorus content was adduced by Singh et al. (2003) .
+The presence of non-starch compounds (lipids and proteins) were reported to have negative effect on swelling power.
+The protein compounds are known to restrict swelling of starch granules (Uthumporn et al., 2017) because of increased hydrophobicity which limits uptake of water (Muoki et al., 2015).
+Since cassava starch granule contain less lipids and protein than corn, wheat and potato starches, these could explain the the highest swelling power and solubility values reported for cassava starch in the Table (Singh et al., 2003).

-Furthermore, the differences in swelling power and solubility were ascribed to variation in amylose content.
-Mtunguja et al. (2016b) reported that low swelling powers of cassava starches were due to higher amylose contents.
-Similarly, Sánchez et al. (2010) reported highest swelling powers (49.7–51 g/g) for waxy cassava starches.
-The leaching of amylose contribute to solubility, and thereby restricting swelling power (Singh et al., 2003).
-Starch granules swell to the peak value, after which the swollen granules disintegrate to release the soluble materials including amylose molecules.
-Nevertheless, formation of lipid-amylose complexes limit exudation (Singh et al., 2003).
+Furthermore, the differences in swelling power and solubility of starches were also linked to variation in amylose content.
+Mtunguja et al. (2016b) reported an inverse relationship between swelling power and amylose content in cassava starch.
+This was corroborated by Sánchez et al. (2010) who reported highest swelling powers (49.7–51 g/g) for waxy cassava starches.
+Singh et al. (2013) reported that starch granule swells as it absorbs water.
+Further swelling beyond a critical point results in the disintegration of the granule with subsequent release of soluble matters including amylose.
+This condition restricts further uptake of water thereby limiting swelling of the starch granule.
+However, presence of lipid which promotes formation of lipid-amylose complex could limit exudation of amylose (Singh et al., 2003).

 Gelatinization properties.